Updated on 02/06/2026

 6. Do you think that Mr. Keesing was a strict teacher?

 Ans.
 Mr. Keesing was not a strict teacher.
-In fact he was kind man.
+In fact he was a kind man.
 He believed that students should be taught practically.

 7. What does Anne write in her first essay?